trianglesis/ESPhome/docs/displays/5631AS/readme.md

  9 (DIG2)   - 0
  12 (DIG1)  - 1

-Show any integer at DIG2, DIG2 and DIG3
+Show any integer at DIG1, DIG2 and DIG3
  8 (DIG3)   - 0
  9 (DIG2)   - 0
  12 (DIG1)  - 0
 ```

+Can be used in any reading direction Start-End or End-Start.

 ### Draw integer